With the release of iOS 8 and Apple's innovative new programming language...

 2. Create your first “Hello World” app with this easy-to-follow tutorial for beginners from Google.

-7. Another essential resource is Google’s Training Resources For Android App Developers.
+6. Another essential resource is Google’s Training Resources For Android App Developers.
+I also recommend reviewing their new introduction to creating apps with Material Design.

 Google has created an Android Developer portal where you can get everything you need to start creating your first Android app.
 On this website, you can download the Android Software Development Kit (SDK), take Android video classes, read their blog and access extensive Android Development resources.